cockpit-project/cockpit/containers/kubernetes/README.md

     -v COCKPIT_KUBE_URL=https://ip-or-domain,OPENSHIFT_OAUTH_PROVIDER_URL=https://ip-or-domain:port | oc create -f -
 ```

-This will create an OAuth Client and a cockpit-kube service replication controller and pod.
+This will create an OAuth Client and a openshift-cockpit service replication controller and pod.

 The ```openshift-cockpit.template``` allows you to set the following environment variables:
  * ```COCKPIT_KUBE_URL```: The public url that users will use to access this service.